dirakx1/blockchain/technical.md

 The Hyperledger Iroha team has been actively working on creating API documents.
 If you are interested in taking a look and testing for yourself, you can visit https://hyperledger.github.io/iroha-api/#overview.

 # Hyperledger Sawtooth
+Hyperledger Sawtooth is extremely scalable and able to withstand high throughput of data, which makes it a great option for production supply chain scenarios.